After you’ve filed your articles of organization with the Virginia State Corporation Commission, your LLC will begin its legal life.

-Plus, lenders might ask to see an operating agreement before they’ll agree to issue you a loan in your LLC’s name, so if you’re planning on taking out loans to build your business, this simple document will definitely be helpful.
+- Lenders might ask to see an operating agreement before they’ll agree to give you a loan in your LLC’s name.
+If you’re planning on taking out loans to build your business, this simple document will definitely be helpful.

 To learn more about operating agreements, read our Freelancer’s Guide to LLC Operating Agreements.

 Step 2: Get a Federal Tax ID (EIN)